-- how the program is capturing competency-based student learning outcomes.
+- competency/dimension which all students are learning in the classroom.
+The assessment plan matrix details how the program is capturing competency-based student learning outcomes.
 These matrices do not need to match even if the program is using a course-embedded measure assessment model. - The curriculum matrix is different than the assessment plan.
 The matrix is a snapshot of the strongest examples where the program implements all four (4) dimensions of each competency through specific course content.
-This is not where/how the program is assessing student learning outcomes. - The curriculum matrix purpose = the strongest teaching/learning touchpoints (via specific course content) for each competency and dimension. - The assessment plan purpose = the two (2) or more measures used to assess competencybased student learning outcomes. - Required courses, or content all students are receiving, should be included in the matrix. - Not every course must appear on the matrix, only required courses with content strongly exemplifying each competency/dimension required for all students. - o Elective courses are not included on the matrix. - It is helpful to feature a spread of required courses from across the generalist curriculum. - In the matrix, include a brief description of the course content, explaining what the specific content entails rather than only listing the content title. - Competencies 6-9 should be delineated by systems levels (e.g., individuals, families, groups, organizations, and communities). - A program may choose to add one (1) or more competencies unique to the program's context.
-If the program elects to add additional competencies, they should be included in the matrix. - All four (4) dimensions should be mapped to each competency, including any competencies added by the program.
+This is not where/how the program is assessing student learning outcomes. - The curriculum matrix purpose = the strongest teaching/learning touchpoints (via specific course content) for each competency and dimension. - The assessment plan purpose = the two (2) or more measures used to assess competencybased student learning outcomes. - Required courses, or content all students are receiving, should be included in the matrix. - The matrix content features the program's guaranteed and consistent learning experiences for all students. - Not every course must appear on the matrix, only required courses with content strongly exemplifying each competency/dimension required for all students. - o Elective courses are not included on the matrix. - Content on the matrix must be delivered to all students.
+For example, if the program has a series of required courses in which a student must take 1 of 3 courses; then the same piece of content must be consistent across all 3 courses in order to include it in the matrix. - It is helpful to feature a spread of required courses from across the generalist curriculum. - Field education courses on the matrix: - The matrix should include specific course content.
+Thus, programs must identify required